Concordium/concordium.github.io/source/shared/net/mobile-wallet/shield-unshield-mw.rst

 ..
 Note::

-   You can hide the shielded balance when finished to prevent accidental shielding or to protect your privacy.
+   You can hide the shielded balance when finished to prevent accidental shielding.
 In the Account page tap the |hamburger| menu and tap **Hide shielded balance for account name**.
 This removes the shielded balance tab and the Shield button from the accounts view.
+Note that the shielded balance still exists on the account, it is just not shown in the interface.

 .. |hamburger| image:: ../images/hamburger.png
              :alt: Three horizontal lines